d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 ## Summary

 By now we are starting to get some experience with solving linear regression and classification problems.
 With it, we have reached what would arguably be the state of the art of 1960-1970s of statistical modeling.
 In the next section, we'll show you how leverage deep learning frameworks to implement this model much more efficiently.

 ## Exercises

 1. In this section, we directly implemented the softmax function based on the mathematical definition of the softmax operation.
-As discussed in :ref:`sec_softmax` this can cause numerical instabilities.
+As discussed in :numref:`sec_softmax` this can cause numerical instabilities.
     1. Test whether `softmax` still works correctly if an input has a value of $100$?
     1. Test whether `softmax` still works correctly if the largest of all inputs is smaller than $-100$?
     1. Implement a fix by looking at the value relative to the largest entry in the argument.
 1. Implement a `cross_entropy` function that follows the definition of the cross-entropy loss function $\sum_i y_i \log \hat{y}_i$.
     1. Try it out in the code example above.
     1. Why do you think it runs more slowly?
     1. Should you use it?
 In which cases would it make sense?
     1. What do you need to be careful of?
 Hint: consider the domain of the logarithm.
 1. Is it always a good idea to return the most likely label?
 For example, would you do this for medical diagnosis?
 How would you try to address this?